ARTICLE I: Name

 Section 1.
 Applications for active membership shall be available only by request of a member and shall be provided by the Secretary.

 Section 2.
 To be eligible for active membership the candidate shall have achieved distinction in a peripheral vascular field by meritorious contributions to the knowledge of vascular disease, or by certification in general vascular surgery, or by excellence in and commitment to vascular surgery practice.
-Candidates must have resided in New England for at least one year prior to the annual meeting at which their application will be acted upon.
 Applicants must be certified by the American Board of Surgery.
-Applicants who reside outside the new England states may be considered for active membership if they demonstrate interest in the Society by attendance and participation, provided such members do not exceed 10% of the total active membership.
+Applicants who reside outside the New England states may be considered for active membership if they demonstrate interest in the Society by attendance and participation, provided such members do not exceed 10% of the total active membership.

 Section 3.
 Application forms presenting the curriculum vitae of the candidate and signed by the candidate, two endorsers and a sponsor shall be in the hands of the Secretary by February 15 of the year in which it is desired that the candidate shall be considered for election.
 Applications should be supported by letters from the sponsor and each endorser, and reprints of appropriate publications of the applicant.